gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ## Passthru FPGA Needed

-The FPGA sits between the display and the ESP32, allowing either device to control the SSD-1331 display.
+The FPGA sits between the display and the ESP32, allowing either the FPGA or ESP32 to control the SSD-1331 display.
 An FPGA design is needed to "wire" the connection between the ESP32 to allow that device to control the display.
 Keep this in mind if also writing something in FPGA that also attempts to control the display concurrently.